plants Crossword Puzzles

 Across

-- the food and manufacturing process in green plants
+- Process of making food in plants

 Down